xamidi/pmGenerator/README.md

            -o: specify output file path for '-t' ; relative to effective data location ; default: "top<amount>SmallestConclusions_<min proof length>to<max proof length>Steps<unfiltered info>.txt"
            -s: redundant schema removal for '-t' ; very time-intensive for requesting huge collections from unfiltered proof files - better pre-filter via '-g' or '-m' instead ; default: false
            -#: initialize proof system at ./data/[<hash>/]/extraction-<id>/ with the given amount of smallest filtered conclusions that occur in proof files ; specify with '-c <parent system> -e <id>'
-           -h: similar to '-#' ; hand-pick conclusions with a comma-separated string of proofs
+           -h: similar to '-#' ; hand-pick conclusions with a comma-separated string of proofs ; "." to not modify axioms
            -l: similar to '-#' (but creates identical system with prebuilt proof files) ; copy proofs with conclusions that have a symbolic length of at most the given number
            -f: proofs for '-h' are given by input file path (where a comma-separated string is stored), ignoring all CR, LF, whitespace, and lines starting with '%'
            -d: print debug information